junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 most likely most confusing

 start with seemingly real world scenario, basic showcase of the AI's good feature, basic feature → zoom out x1, show that clip is a commercial on a screen, a spokesperson is pitching to the store, the store use it → show seemingly real world scenario, both good/ironic ones, different from the initial commercial, already the second layer example → zoom out x2, show that clip is a commercial on a screen being pitched, the store approve it, install it → show seemingly real world scenario, the ultimate version, has control over everything, take over the whole world → (start rolling credit, casts, crews etc. Then as easter egg: ) → zoom out x3, how the whole clip is a commercial on a space fantasy style screen being pitched to aliens about buying the product to conquer a planet (words nonhuman, use subtitle), the alien approves it, shake hand with the salesperson

+## Outline

+it also has plotlines like second version, but has more layered iteration of worlds that makes it more Matrix style.
+It starts with seemingly real world scenarios with AI installed in store, showcase some basic good feature of this AI.
+Then zoom out, show it's on screen, the things shown before are all commercials on a screen that a salesperson is trying to sell to a store, and the store uses it.
+Then show the upgraded features that are more offensive, aggressive, but also seemingly real world scenario, as if we are just watching the store using it, with many ironic scenes.
+Then zoom out again, show everything before this is a commercial again on a screen a salesperson is trying to sell to store.
+This new layer of store uses it.
+Then show the third layer of seemingly real world scenarios, which is the ultimate version of the AI that controls human and takes over the world.
+End of main story.
+Then a little similar to second version, after rolling credits and casts, crews, show as an easter egg: zoom out again to show everything is again a commercial, an alien salesperson is pitching this AI to another alien to take over worlds, and that other alien (just like the store owners) shakes his hands/tentacles and approves the purchase

 ## Treatment